-There are approximately 100 municipalities in Pennsylvania with individual NPDES permits that authorize CSO discharges, about half of which currently have permits that need to be reissued.
-The regulatory revision in this proposed rulemaking will allow the Department to move forward with reissuing NPDES permits for CSO discharges and to include additional environmental protections in the reissued permits, benefiting public health and the environment in Pennsylvania, as most NPDES permits for CSO dischargers have been on hold for several years pending resolution of this issue with EPA.
-As a result, persons living within or downstream of CSO communities will be affected positively when the Department is able to reissue these NPDES permits.
-Additionally, the regulatory revision in this proposed rulemaking will provide certainty to CSO municipalities that implementation of LTCPs can be scheduled over a period exceeding 5 years.
+There are 92 municipalities in Pennsylvania with individual NPDES permits that authorize CSO discharges, about half of which currently have permits that need to be reissued.
+(The 31 other municipalities in Pennyslvania with authorized CSO discharges are covered by an NPDES general permit.)
+The regulatory revision in this final-form rulemaking will allow the Department to move forward with reissuing NPDES permits for CSO discharges and to include additional environmental protections in the reissued permits, benefiting public health and the environment in Pennsylvania, as reissuance of most NPDES permits for CSO dischargers has been on hold for several years pending resolution of this issue with EPA.
+As a result, persons living within or downstream of CSO communities will be affected positively when the Department is able to reissue these NPDES permits with additional environmental protections.
+Additionally, the regulatory revision in this final-form rulemaking will provide certainty to CSO municipalities that implementation of LTCPs can be scheduled over a period exceeding 5 years.